puppetlabs/puppetlabs-sqlserver/README.md

 It will not inspect and return to you what the state of a property was before taking the action.
 Use this parameter especially when using the `fuzzy_match` parameter to ensure you are affecting only the logins you intend to.

+#### sqlserver::get_sqlagent_jobs

+##### parameters

+* **instance_name**

+  The name of the instance to get job information from.
+Leave this variable blank to return information from all instances by default.
+  Named instances can be referred to by either the short name of the instance, or by `<COMPUTERNAME>\<INSTANCE_NAME>`.
+Specifying an instance name will access only that instance.
+  Pass the values `.`, `MSSQLSERVER`, or the node name to query only the default instance.
+  This is an optional parameter which will accept a single string or array of strings as input.

+* **job_name**

+  The name of a job, or the pattern to match on a jobs name.
+  This is an optional parameter which will accept a single string or array of strings as input.

+* **exact_match**

+  Set this to true to change the behavior of the `job_name` parameter so that only jobs with names exactly matching one of the provided job_names is returned in the result set.
+  This is an optional parameter which will accept either `true` or `false`.
+It's default value is false.

 ### Microsoft SQL Server terms